 Water levels fluctuate depending on the availability of storm water.
 During periods of extended dryness, reclaimed water is purchased from Tucson Water to maintain pond elevations and protect marsh habitats, the Mesquite Bosque and grasslands.
 Reclaimed water is treated wastewater (effluent) from the metropolitan treatment facilities that is distributed by the City of Tucson’s reclaimed water system.
 A 16 inch reclaimed water pipeline feeds water into the pond.
 In addition, the open water areas and marsh can be fed by three additional pipelines at KERP.

 Harvesting Storm Water

 Harvested storm water is a low cost alternative to purchasing and using ground water.
-Here are some of the areas that are irrigated with KERP water: The basin’s vegetation; Kino Sports Complex ballpark; Surrounding athletic fields; Median landscaping and easements; along Ajo Way and Country Club Road; UPH Hospital landscaping; Herbert Abrams Public Health Center landscaping; Landscaping at the Public Defenders, Juvenile Court, and Adult Probation buildings.
+Here are some of the areas that are irrigated with KERP water: The basin’s vegetation; Kino Sports Complex ballfields; surrounding athletic fields; median landscaping and easements; along Ajo Way and Country Club Road; University of Arizona landscaping; Herbert Abrams Public Health Center landscaping; landscaping at the Public Defense, Juvenile Court and Adult Probation buildings.

 Bird Watching Protocols

 Under normal circumstances, bird watchers are welcome at KERP.
 Please obey all signs, safety protocols and staff directives when on site.
 Recorded bird calls are not permitted.
 In order to protect habitat value, access to any fenced area is prohibited except by prior agreement.
 Maintenance trails within the basin are not open to public access.

 Audubon birding field trips sometimes visit KERP.
 For more information about birds and local birding field trips, visit the Tucson Audubon Society website at www.tucsonaudubon.org or contact the Society at 520-629-0510 or email@example.com.

 Chief of Engineers Award of Excellence – 2006